28547939/udpsync/README.md

 of times (since no feedback on delivery is available from the remote endpoint).
 Blocks are transmitted as part of "ranges" of blocks, with each range being typically no more than a few hundred or 1-2 thousand blocks.
+Retransmission takes place on the level of ranges; ranges, not individual blocks are retransmitted.

 ### Options